Equity release for car finance

 What does positive equity mean on a car?

-Positive equity on a car signifies that the current market value of your vehicle exceeds the remaining balance on your auto loan.
+Positive equity on a car signifies that the current market value of your vehicle exceeds the remaining balance on your car loan.

 What is the difference between positive and negative equity?

-Positive equity is when the market value of your car surpasses the outstanding balance on your auto loan.
-It's like being in the black, indicating that your car is worth more than what you owe.
+Positive equity is when the market value of your car surpasses the outstanding balance on your car loan, indicating that your car is worth more than what you owe.

-On the flip side, negative equity occurs when the remaining loan balance exceeds the current market value of your car.
-It's akin to being in the red, signifying that you owe more on your loan than what your car is worth.
+On the flip side, negative equity occurs when the remaining loan balance exceeds the current market value of your car, signifying that you owe more on your loan than what your car is worth.
 Negative equity can pose financial challenges and impact your ability to sell or trade in your vehicle.

 But if you’re in this situation, don’t worry.
-At Car Finance 247, we work with a panel of trusted lenders, some of whom can provide finance options if you’re in negative equity.
+At Car Finance 247, we work with a panel of trusted lenders, some of who may be able provide finance options if you’re in negative equity.

 How do I find out how much equity I have in my car finance?

-Check your loan balance: Next, gather information about the remaining balance on your auto loan.
+Check your loan balance: Next, gather information about the remaining balance on your car loan.
 This can typically be found on your loan statements or by contacting your lender directly.

 Calculate the equity: Once you have both figures, subtract the loan balance from the car's market value.
 The result is your equity.

-By following these steps, you can gain a clear understanding of how much equity you currently have in your car finance.
+By following these steps, you can gain a clearer understanding of how much equity you currently have in your car finance.

 How do I know if my car is positive or negative equity?